Viv Solomon-Otabor: Return to British football

 Solomon-Otabor signed a short-term deal with Wigan Athletic, newly relegated to League One after entering administration, on 4 September 2020.
 He made his debut the next day in a 3–2 EFL Cup defeat away to Fleetwood Town.
 On 5 October 2020, Solomon-Otabor extended his contract with Wigan until January 2021, but soon afterwards he injured an ankle, required surgery, and his contract expired before he was able to play again.
 Having proved his fitness to Wigan's satisfaction at the end of January 2021, he signed on again to the end of the season, and returned to competitive action on 6 February.
 His first goal for the club opened the scoring in a 2–0 win away to Plymouth Argyle on 9 March.
 He finished the season with two goals from 31 appearances in all competitions.

 Wigan made him an offer of terms for the coming season, but he had not accepted it by the time his existing contract expired at the end of June.
 After a period without a team, Solomon-Otabor signed for Scottish Premiership club St Johnstone on 24 November 2021 on a short-term contract until January 2022.
 After making two starts and five appearances as a substitute, he left the club upon the completion of his contract.

 Rukh Lviv

 In January 2022, Solomon-Otabor signed for Rukh Lviv of the Ukrainian Premier League.
 After joining his teammates at a training camp in Turkey, he had been in Ukraine for only one training session when 2022 Russian invasion of Ukraine led to the postponement of the football season.
 Travelling with two team-mates, Solomon-Otabor drove to the Polish border and managed to cross after a 10-hour wait, before heading to Kraków to fly to London.

 Cangzhou Mighty Lions

 On 29 February 2024, Solomon-Otabor joined Chinese Super League club Cangzhou Mighty Lions.

+After a spell in the UAE with Al Orooba, Solomon-Otabor joined China League One side Ningbo FC in February 2026.